vamshikodipaka/Occlusion-Avoidance-and-DL-for-Tracking/README.md

 MSC Thesis Defended on 06 July 2020

 ### Future Work
-1. Tuning YOLO and Detectron2 to Depth based Tracking using "Triangle similarity technique"
+1. Tuning YOLO and Detectron2 to Depth based Tracking using "Triangluar similarity technique"
 2. Implementing the software on Robotic platforms (Under construction)